IDAES/idaes-pse/docs/install.rst

 If you get stuck, please contact `idaes-support@idaes.org <idaes-support@idaes.org>`_.

-The minimal installation only installs the free IPOPT_ solver with MUMPS_.
+The minimal installation only installs IDAES and the free IPOPT_ solver with MUMPS_.
 The full installation is recommended for access to more advanced solvers.
 The Docker_ installation works on any platform that supports Docker, but of course requires installation of, and some understanding of, Docker itself